 Introduction

-Livestock remains a cornerstone of rural livelihoods and agricultural systems in India, especially in ecologically sensitive areas like the Jammu region of Jammu and Kashmir.
-It supports farm incomes, contributes to household nutrition and creates employment opportunities.
+Livestock is a fundamental pillar of rural livelihoods and agricultural systems in India, especially in ecologically sensitive areas like the Jammu region of Jammu and Kashmir.
+It supports farm incomes, contributes to household nutrition and generates employment.
 However, the performance of the livestock sector is closely tied to the availability of adequate and quality feed resources.
-In this context, green fodder holds particular importance because of its high nutritional content, better digestibility and its positive impact on animal health and milk production.
+In this context, green fodder holds particular importance due to its high nutritional content, better digestibility and its positive impact on animal health and milk production.
 Despite this, a consistent shortage of green fodder continues to affect livestock productivity across many parts of the country, including hilly and semi-arid regions (Kumari et al., 2023).

-The Jammu region presents a diverse agro-climatic setting, ranging from subtropical plains to intermediate and hilly areas which shapes the pattern and extent of fodder cultivation.
+The Jammu region is characterized by a diverse agro-climatic landscape, ranging from subtropical plains to intermediate and hilly areas which shapes the pattern and extent of fodder cultivation.
 Several factors limit the availability of green fodder in this region, including small and fragmented landholdings, variability in rainfall, shrinking grazing lands and increasing competition between food crops and fodder crops.
-Rapid population growth and expanding urbanization have further intensified pressure on land resources, making fodder production more challenging (Kumar et al., 2024).
+Furthermore, rapid population growth and expanding urbanization have further intensified pressure on land resources, making fodder production more challenging (Kumar et al., 2024).
 In addition, changing climatic conditions continue to influence crop growth cycles, biomass yield and pasture regeneration, thereby adding another layer of uncertainty to fodder systems (Mohanty, et al., 2024).
 Recent studies suggested that approaches such as integrated crop-livestock systems, adoption of improved fodder varieties and better management of available resources can help address these challenges.
 However, farmers’ ability to adopt such practices often depends on multiple factors, including access to extension services, availability of inputs and market connectivity (Priya and Singh, 2024).
-In a region like Jammu, where smallholder farming systems are predominant, it becomes essential to understand how these socio-economic and institutional conditions interact with farm-level characteristics.
+Given the predominance of smallholder farming systems in Jammu , it becomes essential to understand how these socio-economic and institutional conditions interact with farm-level characteristics.

 Against this backdrop, the present study focuses on identifying the key factors that influence green fodder availability in the Jammu region.
 By examining socio-economic, farm and institutional variables, the study aims to generate insights that can support more targeted policy decisions and strengthen extension strategies for improving fodder availability and livestock-based livelihoods.